transistor1/AppDomainIssue/README.md

 An example of this behavior is shown in [this GitHub repository](https://github.com/transistor1/AppDomainIssue).

-Essentially, the example is as follows:
+Essentially, the demonstration is as follows:

 1. Instantiate one COM class
 1. Set an attribute on the first COM object which, in the back-end calls `SetData` on the `CurrentDomain`.